 In a bowl, combine all of the ingredients for the dressing.
 Give it a thorough stir and just give a quick taste to make sure everything is to your liking.
 The soy sauce and peanut butter should bring all of the saltiness that it needs, with the acidic vinegar and sweet sugar balancing it out perfectly.
 Set it aside.

 Get a large pot filled with water on the stove to boil for the bean sprouts and spaghetti.
 Once the water is boiling, salt it so that it tastes like the sea.
 Put the bean sprouts in a mesh sieve and lower them into the boiling water for 5 seconds to cook them.
 Remove them, rinse them under cold water to stop the cooking and drain them.
 Set them aside.
 Into the same boiling water goes the spaghetti.
 Cook it until it is tender but still has a bite to it, you definitely don’t want it to be mush!
 Usually my rule of thumb is draining it 1 minute less than the box tells you.
 While the pasta is cooking, make the shrimp.
 Heat the coconut oil in a large pan over medium-high heat.
 It gives so much flavor to the shrimp, it’s unbelievable.
 Add the shrimp in and thoroughly toss them in the oil to coat them as they cook.
 Add in the lime juice, lime zest and salt to taste and give it all a big stir.
 Make sure the shrimp are thoroughly pink and cooked through, then remove them from the pan while reserving the coconut lime liquid it cooked in.
+Set the shrimp aside.

-Also reserve 1/4 cup of the pasta cooking water, then drain it.
+Also reserve 1/4 cup of the pasta cooking water, then drain the pasta.
 Transfer the noodles to a bowl and toss them with the chili and sesame oils.
 That chili oil just gives the most amazing yet subtle kick!
 Pour the dressing over the noodles and then pour in the reserved shrimp cooking liquid and pasta cooking water.
 Toss everything together completely.
-Transfer the dressed noodles to a platter to get their lovely finishing touches and sprinkle the bean sprouts and scallions over the top of them.
+Transfer the dressed Chengdu style noodles to a platter to get their lovely finishing touches and sprinkle the bean sprouts and scallions over the top of them.
 Then finally line the shrimp all over the very top.
 You’re ready to serve!
 I served these Chengdu style noodles with my chinese scallion bread and it was such an incredible combination.
 Just goes to show you that you don’t have to leave the house to feel like you’re in an amazing Chinese restaurant!